jhcepas/stv/docs/essentials.md

 ```

 This simplifies working with subtrees, since they can be treated as
-independen trees and are easily recovered from the original tree at
+independent trees and are easily recovered from the original tree at
 any moment.

 <!--